 Again, this is where intelligent data warehousing solutions come in to play.
 Cloud-based data warehouse solutions have made the data mart strategy less relevant.
 Solutions like Amazon Redshift, Google BigQuery and Panoply manage partitioning and scalability of the data warehouse in a transparent manner.
 So it’s possible to setup a petabyte-scale Enterprise Data Warehouse, holding all organizational data, without the cost and complexity of traditional data warehouse project.

-The Future is a Lot Smarter and Automated
+The Future is hands-on

 To understand the complexity issue better, Panoply’s survey asked if infrastructure teams would prefer if data scientists and analysts should manage their own data flow, with automated tools.
 81% of respondents said yes, they would prefer data professionals to have these tools.
 When asked about what processes they would want to automate in their data warehouses, respondents mentioned four areas: